grpc/grpc.github.io/docs/quickstarts/objective-c-quickstart.md

 ```sh
 $ open HelloWorld.xcworkspace
 ```
 and run the client app.
-Note the effect of the new service by looking at the console messages.
-You should see two RPC calls, one call on SayHello and another call on SayHelloAgain.
+If you look at the console messages, you should see two RPC calls, one to SayHello and one to SayHelloAgain.

 ## Troubleshooting